PostHog/posthog.com/contents/docs/contribute/index.md

 Please report any suspected security vulnerabilities privately to [hey@posthog.com](mailto:hey@posthog.com).

+> ⚠️ **Important**: Do not create a public issue for suspected vulnerabilities.

 We do not operate a bug bounty program at the moment, but we will generously reward you with merch for any actionable security vulnerabilities found.

-> ⚠️ **Important**: Please do not create a public issue for suspected vulnerabilities.

 ## Reporting bugs or issues

 Bug reports are an important part of improving PostHog.
 If you encounter a bug, please:

-* Search existing issues before creating a new one.
+- Search existing issues on GitHub before creating a new one.
-* Report a bug by creating a new issue and completing the provided template.
+- Report a new bug by creating a new issue and completing the provided template.
-* Reference our [Security vulnerability disclosure](contribute#security-vulnerability-disclosure) section to report a suspected vulnerability.

 We want you to be heard.
-If you have encountered a bug that already has an issue, please add a comment to it with:
+If you have encountered a bug that already has an issue, please add a comment with:

-* How the bug impacted you.
+- How the bug impacted you.
-* What additional details you have that could help resolve the issue.
+- What additional details you have that could help resolve the issue.

+> **Note:** Reference our [Security vulnerability disclosure](contribute#security-vulnerability-disclosure) section for special instructions on reporting a suspected vulnerability.

 ## Writing code